Lizabeth Scott: 1950s

 In Two of a Kind (1951), Scott portrayed Brandy Kirby, a socialite who seduces a gambler, Michael "Lefty" Farrell (Edmond O'Brien), into joining a caper.
 Red Mountain (1952) is set in the 1860s, starring Scott as Chris, the only member of her family to survive the American Civil War.
 Red Mountain was the second of Scott's three Westerns, though the only traditional non-noir one.

 Scott played her fourth and last torch-singer role in The Racket (1951), another conventional noir.
 Irene Hayes (Scott) is caught up in a struggle between a big-city police captain (Robert Mitchum) and a local crime boss (Robert Ryan), who resembles the real-life Bugsy Siegel.
-The film was released two months after the Kefauver hearings, in which Virginia Hill, and mistress of Siegel's, denied having any knowledge of organized crime.
+The film was released two months after the Kefauver hearings, in which Virginia Hill, a former mistress of Siegel's, denied having any knowledge of organized crime.
 While Irene Hayes was thought to be modeled on the smoky-voiced Hill, Scott denied the rumor.

 Scott returned to Britain in October 1951 to film Stolen Face (1952), a noir that presages Alfred Hitchcock's Vertigo (1958) by several years.

 Later that spring, Scott returned to her beginnings as a comedian when she began work on her first comedy noir, Scared Stiff, with Dean Martin and Jerry Lewis.
 Scott played an heiress who inherits a haunted castle on Lost Island off the coast of Cuba.
 Though Scott had fond memories of working on the set in the years ahead, at the time of filming, she found it trying.
-Scott found Lewis' impersonations of her offensive, while a jealous Hal Wallis instructed director George Marshall not to let the romantic scenes between Scott and Martin get too steamy.
-Despite Scott's best efforts, including making excuses for Lewis' behavior to the press, most of her scenes were cut.
-The film premiered the week of 28 May 1953 in Los Angeles.
+Scott found Lewis's impersonations of her offensive, while a jealous Hal Wallis instructed director George Marshall not to let the romantic scenes between Scott and Martin get too steamy.
+Despite Scott's best efforts, including making excuses for Lewis's behavior to the press, most of her scenes were cut.
+The film premiered the week of May 28, 1953, in Los Angeles.
 Despite the negative experience and reviews, Scared Stiff remains Scott's third favorite film.